Applications for the 2017/2018 President's Scholarship are no longer being accepted

 Stage 3 will take place in WIT and will involve shortlisted candidates presenting their case to an expert panel.

-Shortlisted candidates will be advised of the date and location of the Stage 3 assessment directly but it's expected to be the week commencing 24th April 2017.
+Shortlisted candidates will be advised of the date and location of the Stage 3 assessment directly but it's expected to be in late April.

 The five successful candidates will be issued their offer via CAO in Round Zero in early August, they will also be notified directly by WIT.
 Unsuccessful candidates will be notified by WIT at the same time.

 Ms Mary Hartley, President's Office on email@example.com or Tel: 051 302015.

 What if the minimum entry level grades/points are not achieved, will the student be eligible for the Scholarship?

 Yes in the case of individuals completing their Leaving Certificate this year as the scholarship will be awarded in Round Zero, before Leaving Certificate results are issued.